toddmeinershagen/hugo-blog/content/resume.md

 >Todd is extremely hard working with a passion and dedication for his job and technology.
 He is unique in his ability to comprehend and adopt new technologies and techniques.
 Todd is a pleasure to work with and an exceptional guy to have on our team.

-*-John Mineau, Directory of Software Engineering, Futuredontics, Inc. (2009)*
+*-John Mineau, Director of Software Engineering, Futuredontics, Inc. (2009)*

 >While Todd and I didn't work together much during my time at Crossmark, he and I had numerous conversations about software development.
 In addition to being bright and knowledgeable about new developments in the industry, he's refreshingly open both in sharing what he's learned and in asking questions.
 I believe it's important to always be learning and Todd demonstrates this.
 He also was willing at times to take some risks in giving me feedback about my work at Crossmark which I greatly appreciated.